• Home

 A multigenerational family meeting Captain Mickey and Minnie — book character slots via the Navigator App the moment they open.

-My advice (updated April 2026): Be on the Navigator App the moment slots open, have your priorities ranked in advance, and don't expect the same up-close character warmth you'd get on other Disney ships — at least not yet.
-Check the app frequently during your sailing, as walk-up character appearances are now being added at short notice.
-For character dining, Navigator's Club includes character visits during rotational meals, and the Royal Society for Friendship and Tea is a paid princess character tea party for ages 3–12.
-The new Duffy and The Friend Ship stage show in Imagination Garden is also a great way to see Duffy and Friends up close without needing a reservation.
+Our advice (June 2026): Be on the Navigator App the moment reservation slots open after the Guest Assembly Drill on embarkation day.
+Have your priority list ready.
+Do not expect the same up-close character warmth you would get on a Disney Wish sailing — at least not yet.
+Check the app frequently during your voyage, because walk-up character appearances are added at short notice.
+Talk to cast members in each themed zone — they will tell you who is appearing where and when.
+For guaranteed character interaction, your better bets are character dining at Navigator's Club or Hollywood Spotlight Club (included), the paid Royal Society for Friendship and Tea princess tea party for ages 3–12, and the included Duffy and The Friend Ship stage show in Imagination Garden.

 World of Disney store on the Disney Adventure — exclusive merchandise, nautical character plushies, and cruise apparel